telliott99/MyUnix/git3-problems.rst

 Possibly what happened is that I did not follow my usual routine with Dropbox.
 I usually do ``make clean`` to remove the html (since each ``make html`` build changes the timestamps on the files, if the html goes to Dropbox it churns for a while).
 Then I move the ``MyUnix`` folder to my Dropbox folder.
 If I do copy (OPT-drag), Dropbox asks about "merging" and I don't like merging.
 I like the version that's on my Desktop.
 So I move to Dropbox, and then move back to the Desktop when I'm ready to work again.
 Maybe somehow I messed this up, and took an old copy from Dropbox after a ``push``.

-Anyway, somehow I have to merge these things.
+Anyway, somehow I have to merge these changes.
 One thing I tried is certainly wrong, and pretty aggressive.
 I saved a few files, but trashed the repo on my Desktop, and then ``git clone git://github.com/telliott99/MyUnix.git`` to start fresh.
 (I know).
 This leads to a second problem:

 .. sourcecode:: bash